lordcongra/poke-e-role/README.md

 ### 🔒 Room Rules & GM Tools

-- **Global Room Rules:** GMs can click the "📜 Rules" button to globally configure how HP/Spec Def is calculated for the room, and completely disable/enable Pain Penalties for all players!
+- **Global Room Rules:** GMs can click the "📜 Rules" button to globally configure the active Dice Engine, dictate how HP/Spec Def is calculated for the room, and completely disable/enable Pain Penalties for all players!
 - **Homebrew Access Control:** GMs can set Homebrew permissions to "Full Access", "View Only", or completely hide the Workshop from the players' screens.
 - **Built-in NPC Toggle:** Mark a sheet as a "Private NPC" to instantly hide the sheet's contents from players, preventing meta-gaming during boss fights.